What is Google 3 Pack and How to Get Listed: A Complete Guide

 How do you rank on the Google 3 Pack?

-Although there are many factors, the three most critical ranking factors for more prominence in the 3 pack are:
+Although there are many factors, the three most critical ranking factors for more prominence in the 3 pack and improving local search rankings are:

 - Relevance: This considers how well your business listing matches the user intent.
 It answers, “Does this business offer what the searcher is looking for?”.
 A lot of this is based on the categories your GBP profile listed for.